maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 - `Cmd c` - The handled command.
 The object `c` contains "arguments" of the command.
 When a handler inherits from a number of `CmdClause`'s, the right clause is chosen via the overloading resolution mechanism out of the overloads of `CommandClauses` in the handler based on the type `Cmd`.

 - `Resumption<typename Cmd::OutType, Answer> r` - The captured resumption.
 When the user invokes a command, the control goes back to the handler and the computation delimited by the handler is captured as the resumption `r`.
-Since resumptions are one-shot, when we resume `r` using [`OneShot::Resume`](refman-cpp-effects.md#large_orange_diamond-oneshotresume), we have to transfer the ownership of `r` back to the class `OneShot`, which makes resuming `r` twice illegal.
+Since resumptions are one-shot, when we resume `r`, we have to give up the ownership of `r`, which makes `r` invalid.

 - **return value** `Answer` - The overall result of handling the computation.